Other than the intravenous fluids, the first couple of days of the Baden-Baden spa honeymoon have been excellent.

 And now I kind of have a girl crush on the two women who run the centre, who are caring and knowledgeable.
 They’ve teamed up to create a partnership called The Power of Woman, an intensive all-inclusive program that mixes Eastern Ayurvedic treatments with Western medical practices, and includes a tailor-made mix of diet, healing spa therapies, detox and who knows what else.

-It’s so customized that they only deal with 3 or 4 clients a day, who either stay in one of the six apartments upstairs or in a nearby hotel.
+Programs at The Power of Woman are so customized that they only deal with 3 or 4 clients a day, who either stay in one of the six apartments upstairs or in a nearby Baden-Baden hotel.
 You can also go for the day, or an afternoon.
 The general stay is 10 days or a week, but since many executives only have 3 days to spare, they have a program for that, too.
 They have an international clientele – in fact, from something like 20 countries including Canada now that I’ve been there.

 And just so you know, the next day I felt a whole lot better.
 Between Baden-Baden’s mild weather, the fresh air, my vitamin cocktail and the thermal water I was raring to go, so Mark and I went cycling.
 And I even outlasted Mark, who, probably for the first time ever, as I cycled up out of the valley where Baden-Baden sits, asked if we were there yet.